Bay of Plenty Walks

 9. TUAHU KAURI WALK

-The Kaimāī Mamaku Conservation Park covers an area of approximately 37,000 ha and features over 350 km of walking and tramping tracks.
-One of those trails, the Tuahu Track, begins at the end of Hot Springs Road, just south of Katikati off SH2, and winds through native forest.
-The full walk is 5 hours one way but just 20 minutes into the trail, turn left onto a sidetrack that leads to a platform surrounding one of the largest kauri trees in the Bay of Plenty.
+The Kaimāī Mamaku Conservation Park covers an area of approximately 37,000 hectares and features over 350 kilometres of walking and tramping tracks.
+One of those trails, the Tuahu Track, begins at the end of Hot Springs Road, just south of Katikati off State Highway 2, and winds through native forest.
+The full walk is five hours one way but just 20 minutes into the trail, turn left onto a sidetrack that leads to a platform surrounding one of the largest kauri trees in the Bay of Plenty.

 10. TE PUNA QUARRY PARK